dojo4/drebs/README.md

 ## About
 * DREBS is a tool for taking periodic snapshots of EBS volumes.
-* DREBS is designed to be run on the EC2 host which the EBS volumes to be snapshoted are attached.
+* DREBS is designed to be run on the EC2 host which the EBS volumes to be snapshoted are attached so that it can be baked into AMI's.
 * DREBS supports configurable retention strategies.
 * DREBS supports configurable pre and post snapshot tasks such as dumping databases prior to snapshot for consistency.